bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 - We can now run inference against this server on the `/invocations` endpoint,
 - run `local_inference.py` after changing your input data.

+## ❌ DO NOT MODIFY THESE FILES ❌

+To maintain stability and consistency, please do not update or modify the following files:

+- Dockerfiles
+- mlops-run.sh
+- docker-compose.yml

+These files are essential for the proper functioning of the system.
+If changes are absolutely necessary, please consult the team and document the reasons clearly.

+❗ Why You Shouldn't Change These Files mentioned above ❗

+- Editing them may unleash chaos.
+Okay, maybe not chaos, but unexpected consequences!
+- Your future self (and your teammates) will thank you.
+Trust us.
+- It has been meticulously crafted to serve its purpose—no more, no less.

+🤔 But What If I Really Need to Change It?

+If you absolutely must make modifications, please:

+1. Take a deep breath and be sure it’s necessary.
+2. Consult your team (or at least leave a convincing justification in your commit message).
+3. Triple-check that you aren’t breaking something sacred.
+4. Proceed with caution and a great sense of responsibility.